K7 Computing Launches Lifetime Valid Antivirus - K7 Ultimate Security Infiniti Edition

 - The Infiniti Edition is available only for the first 50,000 customers worldwide and protects up to 5 devices

 CHENNAI, India, March 1, 2021 /PRNewswire/ -- K7 Computing (www.k7computing.com), a global major in cybersecurity, announced the launch of K7 Ultimate Security Infiniti Edition (www.k7computing.com/infiniti), a limited edition antivirus that gives the customer lifetime validity for up to 5 devices.
-Launched to celebrate the company entering its 30th year of operations, the Infiniti Edition is available only for a month and to the first 50,000 customers worldwide at a special price of USD 70 / SGD 92.
+Launched to celebrate the company entering its 30th year of operations, the Infiniti Edition is available only for a month and to the first 50,000 customers worldwide at a special price of Rs.
+3,999 plus tax.

 Speaking at the launch of the Infiniti Edition, Mr. J Kesavardhanan, Founder and CEO of K7 Computing, said, "K7 Computing has been harnessing the latest technology to fight cyberthreats for 3 decades.
 Our single-minded mission to keep you and your loved ones safe is exemplified by the many awards we have won and the 25 million users across 100 countries who trust us.
 We have launched the K7 Ultimate Security Infiniti Edition to protect your family for a lifetime because your enduring peace of mind has always been, and always will be, our priority."